open-switch/puppet-opx-examples/README.md

     puppet agent -t

-Copyright (c) 2018, Dell EMC.
-All rights reserved.
+(c) 2018 Dell Inc. or its subsidiaries.
+All Rights Reserved.